What is “Liveness”?

-Hill-Climbing Attack – When an attacker uses information returned by the biometric authenticator (match level or liveness score) to learn how to modify their attacks to gain a higher probability of spoofing the system.
+Hill-Climbing Attack – When an attacker uses information returned by the biometric authenticator (match level or liveness score) to learn how to modify their attacks to increase the probability of spoofing the system.

 iBeta – A NIST-certified testing lab in Denver Colorado; the only lab currently certifying biometric systems for anti-spoofing/Liveness Detection to the ISO 30107-3 standard (ibeta.com).

-Identity & Access Management (IAM) – A framework of policies and technologies to ensure only authorized users have the appropriate access to restricted technology resources, services, physical locations and accounts.
+Identity & Access Management (IdAM/IAM) – A framework of policies and technologies to ensure only authorized users have appropriate access to restricted technology resources, services, physical locations and accounts.
 Also called identity management (IdM).

 ISO 30107-3 – The International Organization for Standardization’s testing guidance for evaluation of Anti-Spoofing technology (www.iso.org/standard/67381.html).

 Knowledge-Based Authentication (KBA) - Authentication method that seeks to prove the identity of someone accessing a digital service.
 KBA requires knowing a user's private information to prove that the person requesting access is the owner of the digital identity.
 Static KBA is based on a pre-agreed set of shared secrets.
 Dynamic KBA is based on questions generated from additional personal information.

-Liveness Detection – The ability for a biometric system to determine if data has been collected from a live human or an inanimate, non-living Artifact.
+Liveness Detection – The ability for a biometric system to determine if User biometric data has been collected from a live human or an inanimate, non-living Artifact.

 Phishing – When a User is tricked into giving a Bad Actor their passwords, PII, credentials, or biometric data.
 Example: A User gets a phone call from a fake customer service agent and they request the User’s password to a specific website.